 The Extra -Curricular Programme includes cultural activities offered as seasonal options during the school year for both boys and girls.

 There are a huge variety of different clubs and activities on offer.
-As well as sports clubs, including trail running and cycling, there’s an activity to suit every child – whether that be photography, Lego engineering, crafts, environmental club, IT, board games and many more.
+As well as sports clubs, including trail running and cycling, there’s an activity to suit every child – whether that be golf, fishing, photography, construction, music, mountain-biking, birding, crafts, environmental club, IT, board games and many more.

 Our clubs offer an option for all children to experience something different in a relaxed environment.

 Our Friendship bracelet club started off nicely with the Grade 2s during the first 3 weeks of the term.
 As tying tiny knots is quite challenging for young children, we went for a different method crafting Woven Bracelets by weaving yarn over three straws, which we removed later.
 It was quite challenging, but at the end almost everyone had a finished product and was proud of having made something useful and pretty at the same time.
 Older Grades will later on explore the more traditional way of making Knotted bracelets.